Dallas salon owner jailed for defying virus shutdown order

 Abbott called the salon owner's punishment “excessive.”

-Moye’s office did not immediately respond to a request for comment Wednesday.
+In response, a letter to Paxton signed by Moye and the 11 other Dallas County civil district court judges called the attorney general's letter to a judge about a pending case an improper communication under the Texas Code of Judicial Conduct.
+The judges told Paxton they “trust this shall not happen further.”

+Some online fundraising efforts have been mounted on Luther's behalf, the largest of which had collected more than $440,000 as of Wednesday evening.

-The governor coming to the defence of someone violating his own executive order reflects the increasing pressure he faces to reboot the state at a much quicker pace than what he has outlined.
+The governor coming to the defence of someone violating his own executive order reflects the increasing pressure he faces to reboot the state at a much faster pace.

 As Luther appeared in court Tuesday, Abbott gave permission for hair salons and barbershops in Texas to reopen by Friday, accelerating his own timeline.

-Although Abbott last week allowed restaurants and retailers to begin reopening under limited capacity, he said at the time that mid-May was his goal to get hair salons and gyms back up and running.
+Although Abbott last week allowed restaurants and retailers to reopen with limited capacity, he said at the time that mid-May was his goal to get hair salons and gyms up and running.

-But some Texans haven’t been willing to wait, including two GOP state lawmakers who let reporters film them getting haircuts outside Houston on Tuesday in defiance of Abbott’s rules.
+But some Texans haven’t been willing to wait, including two GOP state lawmakers who let reporters film them getting haircuts outside Houston on Tuesday.

 Mark Jones, a professor of political science at Rice University, said Abbott has to balance opening up too slowly and alienating the right wing of his party, and moving too quickly in a way that risks a resurgence of COVID-19 and the loss of moderate Republicans and swing voters.